krishparmar003/krishparmar003/README.md

 # Hey, I'm Krish 👋

-Pre-final year Integrated MSc Chemistry student at NIT Surat — self-taught in AI/ML over the past 2 years.
+Transitioned into AI/ML over the past 2 years through self-learning, research internships at IITs, and hands-on projects — currently a Pre-final year Int.
+MSc Chemistry student at NIT Surat.

+At IIT-TP, built an Aphasia detection and severity prediction model using transcripts of clinical patient-therapist conversations — trained exclusively on patient speech data.

 I build end-to-end ML and GenAI projects, from model training to deployment.

+## 🔬 Currently Working On

+*A modular AI framework to facilitate fluorophore design*, under the guidance of my professor.

 ---